dzackgarza/Notes/Class_Notes/2019/Analysis/Review/Notes.md

 **Bessel's Inequality:**

 For $x\in H$ a Hilbert space and $\theset{e_k}$ an orthonormal sequence,
 \begin{align*}
 \sum_{k=1}^{\infty}\left|\left\langle x, e_{k}\right\rangle\right|^{2} \leq\|x\|^{2}
 .\end{align*}

+> Note: this does not need to be a basis.

 - **Parseval's identity:**
 Equality in Bessel's inequality, attained when $\theset{e_k}$ is a *basis*, i.e. it is complete.